 Price Range: $19 – $67 (3-pack)

-Q for Quinn is another great option to consider while shopping for eczema-friendly underwear.
 For kids, they offer classic briefs, hipster briefs, and boxer briefs.
-Many of their kids’ options are made of 95% GOTS certified organic cotton + 5% spandex, but they do have a couple pairs (the Pure Ryan Boxer Briefs and the Pure Erin Hipster Briefs) that are made out of 100% cotton and are also completely undyed.
-These two choices are suitable for even the most sensitive skin.
+Many of their kids’ options are made of 95% GOTS certified organic cotton + 5% spandex, but they do have some Pure Ryan Boxer Briefs that are made out of 100% cotton and are also completely undyed.
+These would be suitable for even the most sensitive skin.

 In addition to being made with organic cotton and free from harsh chemicals, these undies also come with a covered waistband and flat seams throughout to accommodate seam-sensitive kids.
 Plus, they are tagless and wedgie-proof!